 The complexity of life is one reason why some scientists attribute our existence to intelligent design.
 Life, at its essence, is intelligent.
 One person very creatively—but quite accurately—described a cell as “a high-tech factory, complete with artificial languages and decoding systems; central memory banks that store and retrieve impressive amounts of information; precision control systems that regulate the automatic assembly of components; proof-reading and quality-control mechanisms that safeguard against errors; assembly systems that use principles of prefabrication and modular construction; and a complete replication system that allows the organism to duplicate itself at bewildering speeds.”

 The origin of life remains one of the most perplexing mysteries of science.
 Because the processes of a cell are overwhelmingly interdependent, considering which came first is like an unsolvable puzzle of chicken or the egg.
 Genes are needed to build proteins, but proteins are needed to make genes.
 However, neither genes nor proteins can function if they are not contained by lipid membranes, which are also made by proteins.
 Moreover, proteins cannot work without energy from metabolic reactions that rely on proteins and lipid membranes.
 How did all this result from a soup of chemicals?
 Most theories propose a concrete sequence of events that may have led to the first cell.
-Many scientists argue that life began with the formation of RNA molecules, while others think that metabolism or lipid protocells arose first.
+Many scientists argue that life began with the formation of RNA molecules and giant viruses, while others think that metabolism or lipid protocells arose first.
 But in their search for these physical pathways, biologists have overlooked a metaphysical mystery in the emergence of life: a determination to exist.

 “Biology is the study of complicated things that have the appearance of having been designed with a purpose.” – Charles Darwin

 We all have a desire to exist.
 Arising with the first cell, this will to survive is a major distinction between living and nonliving matter.
 Indeed, the origin of life must involve the origin of its purpose—to live.
-And purpose must involve a mental faculty, because purpose implies intent, and intent demonstrates the presence of a mind.
+And purpose must involve awareness, because purpose implies intent, and intent demonstrates the presence of a mind.
 Thus, the very concept of survival requires a determination that can only be explained by a sense of agency.
 This “struggle for existence” necessitates an intent that may constitute the very beginnings of consciousness.

 But of course, some argue that this “awareness” and its “purpose” are nothing more than a delusion.
 Having evolved from nonliving matter, all biological phenomena must be derived from the purposeless laws of nature.
 Since life is nothing but a coincidental sequence of chemical events, mind and purpose are just confusions of molecular interactions.
 The metaphysical is just an aimless byproduct of a purely physical system.
 In other words, your consciousness is an illusion—an illusion that loves, an illusion that laughs, an illusion so self-aware that it has realized itself to be an illusion.